danielbodnar/awesome-stars/README.md

 ## rails

-- [rubyconfig/config](https://github.com/rubyconfig/config) - Easiest way to add multi-environment yaml settings to Rails, Sinatra, Pandrino and other Ruby projects.
+- [rubyconfig/config](https://github.com/rubyconfig/config) - Easiest way to add multi-environment yaml settings to Rails, Sinatra, Padrino and other Ruby projects.
 - [scenic-views/scenic](https://github.com/scenic-views/scenic) - Versioned database views for Rails
 - [exoego/rspec-openapi](https://github.com/exoego/rspec-openapi) - Generate OpenAPI schema from RSpec request specs
 - [generate/generate](https://github.com/generate/generate) - A new command line tool and developer framework for scaffolding out GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more